Bylaws of Umoja Community Education Foundation

 Officers of the Umoja Community Education Foundation shall be elected by the Board at any time for a one-year term and shall serve at the pleasure of the Board, subject to the rights, if any, of any officer.
 Officers may be elected for 3 (three) consecutive terms.

 Any officer may resign at any time by giving written notice to the President or the Corporation.
 The resignation shall take effect upon receipt of notice or at any later time specified in the notice.
-Unless otherwise specified in the notice, the resignation need not be accepted to be effective.
+The resignation need not be accepted to be effective.
 Any resignation shall be without prejudice to the rights, if any, of Umoja Community Education Foundation under any contract to which the officer is a party.

 Any officer may be removed with cause by the Board or by any officer on whom the Board may confer that power of removal, without prejudice to any rights of an officer under any contract of employment.